akamming/Domoticz_VolvoRecharge_Plugin/README.md

    - Set openweather token (can be obtained by creating an account on this url https://home.openweathermap.org/users/sign_up )
    - Copy the lua script to your scripts/dzVents/scripts editor for some basic fun with this plugin (notifying on charging status, notifying on open window status, notifying on forgot to lock)

+### to Update
+- go the directory of your volvo plugin
+- give the "git pull" command

 ## Security
 This is a normal domoticz plugin, so as secure as every other one.
-However since with this plugin you can lock and unlock your car, check your if your domoticz install, especially if it's connected to the internet, if it is really secure.You don't want someone to hack your domoticz and then also have access to your car
+However since with this plugin you can lock and unlock your car, check your if your domoticz install, especially if it's connected to the internet, if it is really secure.
+You don't want someone to hack your domoticz and then also have access to your car

 ## Supported cars